jtbldrco/LWComCon/c++/lwcomcon_full/README.md

 The software here is MUCH farther along than the README.

+For example, the Producer-Consumer test has completed over 500,000 round-trip networking exchanges with no memory issues emerging.

 This subdirectory contains these important elements:

 - A C++ Communications Manager implementing the ThreadedWorker Design Pattern (MsgCommHdlr).